 The Graduate Wind Conducting Seminar provides an environment for listening, discussion, analysis, and historical perspectives of wind literature both new and 'standard.'
 It is a lab class, attendance is required.
+Prerequisite(s): Graduate Wind Conducting majors only

 PY.330.850.
 Wind Conducting Seminar.
 1 Credit.